-I caught the Windwood final of BBC Young Musician of the Year on Friday evening.
-The competition has been televised over the last few weeks (I wrote about the Keyboard final a couple of weeks ago and you can read my blog post here).
+I caught the Windwood final of BBC Young Musician on Friday evening.
+The competition has been televised over the last few weeks.
 The Wind final was particularly interesting due to the fact that the five finalists (pictured above) played all different instruments; Recorder, Clarinet, Saxophone, Flute and Bassoon.
 The standard was also unusually high making the final decision a tough one.

 Each finalist presented an array of composers including works by J.S.Bach, Castello, Marcello, Brahms, Giampieri, Rimsky-Korsakov, Taffanel, Burton, Maurice, Tansman, and Linde.
 Quite an electic mix but definitely something for everyone to enjoy.

 The flautist, Luke O’Toole gave a spellbinding performance finishing with a virtuosic romp through the Fantaisie Sur Le ‘Freischutz’ by Taffanel, proving himself to be a highly acomplished performer and indeed I suspected, the winner.
 I really enjoyed the Bassoonist, Charlotte Cox, who crammed four different works into her 20 minute recital bravely finishing with Rimsky- Korsakov’s Flight of the Bumble Bee.

 The winner was Charlotte Barbour-Condini, a Recorder player.
 I thoroughly enjoyed her performance which fully demonstrated ample technical and musical ablity coupled with beautiful tone production.
 She gave a captivating account of Trotto, an anonymous medieval piece, which was delivered with panache and was accompanied by percussion.
 However, I didn’t expect the jury to pick a Recorder player!
 It made history too as a Recorder player has never previously been selected to play in a BBC Young Musician Semi-Final.